hcliedtke/hcl_evo3/content/cv/curr_vit.md

 <br></br>
 Date | Type | Description
 :--|:--|:--
+28.02.2022–04.03.2022 | Workshop | NGS Analysis for gene regulation and epigenomics.
+Online, hosted by Physalia Courses.
-12.06.2017–16.06.2017 | Workshop | Using the Trinity Framework for De novo Transcriptome Assembly, Annotation, and Downstream Expression Studies.
+06.11.2018–09.11.2018 | Workshop | Linux for Bioinformaticians.
+Held at the Biological Station of Doñana 12.06.2017–16.06.2017 | Workshop | Using the Trinity Framework for De novo Transcriptome Assembly, Annotation, and Downstream Expression Studies.
 Held at the Botanical Museum, Berlin, hosted by Physalia Courses.
 17.10.2017–28.10.2017 | Certification | Animal Experimentation levels of a,b,c and d, for designing and executing projects involving the handling and manipulation of wild animals.
 Held at the Biological Station of Doñana, Seville, and certificate issued by the Ministry of Agriculture, Fisheries and Rural Development of the Junta de Andalucía.
 17.06.2016| Workshop | ASN Science Communication.
 Focus: conveying science to different audiences using a range of media and tools.
 Duke University, held in Austin Texas